AccelByte/accelbyte-csharp-modular-sdk/README.md

 var payload = sdk.ParseAccessToken('<access token>', true);
 //payload will be null if the access token is invalid.
 ```

+Permission and namespace context cache can be cleared manually or automatically with set interval.
+- To use it manually, call `sdk.Configuration.TokenValidator.InvalidateCache()`.
+- to enable auto clear, instantiate the sdk with `UseTokenValidatorAutoClearCache(<interval in seconds>)` method.

 ## Operation with Generic Response
 C# Extend SDK enable overloaded `ParseOperation` method with generic data type that applies to almost all operations with response model which has one or more object data type in it.